strongio/evolutionary-optimization/README.md

 #### Derivative-free Broyden–Fletcher–Goldfarb–Shanno optimization (BFGS)

 For the comparison we also include BFGS in this discussion.
-BFGS was independently discovered and published in the late 1960s and early 1970s by four researchers Broyden(B), Fletcher(F), Goldfarb(G), and Shanno(S).
+BFGS was independently discovered and published in the late 1960s and early 1970s by four researchers, Broyden(B), Fletcher(F), Goldfarb(G), and Shanno(S).
 BFGS is not a true derivative-free black-box method because it approximates derivatives using the gradient differences across iterations.
 BFGS is in the family of quasi-Newton methods, which are used as alternatives to Newton's method when Hessian is unavailable or too expensive to compute at every iteration.

 ```
 #